infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - If using flashing content, keep the flash of an element running for a minimum of 333ms.

-- If using of an element that flashes more frequently is unavoidable, make sure that the flashing area covers less than 25% within 10 degrees of a visual field.
+- If using an element that flashes more frequently is unavoidable, make sure that the flashing area covers less than 25% within 10 degrees of a visual field.

 #### 🚫 Failures